vasille-js/vasille-js/README.md

 ## Change log

 We respect semantic versioning:
-- Major version is increased when we make incompatible API changes.
+- A major version is increased when we make incompatible API changes.
-- Minor version is increased when we add functionality.
+- A minor version is increased when we add functionality.
 - Patch version is increased when we fix bugs.

+### 5.1

+Add support for web components compile target `web build components`.
+_Web components as custom tags are supported in any version._

 ### 5.0